dahlia/logtape/docs/manual/config.md

 ### Reconfiguration

-Remember that calling `configure()` will reset any existing configuration.
-If you need to change the configuration at runtime, you can call `configure()` again with the new settings.
+Remember that calling `configure()` with `reset: true` option will reset any existing configuration.
+If you need to change the configuration at runtime, you can call `configure()` again with `reset: true` and the new settings:

 ~~~~ typescript
 // Initial configuration